Cherry-Machado/cse340-NVM-project/README.md

 ## Getting Started

+This is my Project from the class CSE 340: Web Backend Development of BYU-Idaho.

+To see the project rendered: https://cse340-nvm-project.onrender.com/

 This document is intended to get you started quickly in building a backend driven Node.js application complete with pages and content, backend logic and a PostgreSQL database for data storage.
 ## Prerequisites